 ASSISTANT PROFESSOR / DIRECTOR UNIVERSITY HONORS PROGRAM

 PHONE: (207) 780-4189

 I believe that teaching students to read mindfully and to write thoughtfully are fundamental acts of social justice.
-Together, these skills empower students to harness their intellectual power, to find their own voices, and to begin to see themselves not only as learners but also as agents of change.
-Writing and engaging with the world are, I have found, inseparably intertwined.
+Together, these skills empower students to harness their intellectual power, to find and cultivate their own voices, and to begin to see themselves not only as learners but also as agents of change.
+Writing and engaging with the world are inseparably intertwined.
 I strive to realize this ideal in my teaching, encouraging students to cultivate habits of mind that enable them to challenge their ideas and assumptions both within and beyond the classroom.